Living in Taiwan

 Taiwan is a heavily populated island nation off the southeast coast of mainland China, and it has some of the best teaching opportunities in Asia.
 This is because of the low cost of living, the high paying job opportunities, and the high standard of living.
 Not only that, but Taiwan also has a landscape and natural wonders that can't be found anywhere else!

 Teaching in Taiwan in a very rewarding career, and people that have done it usually emphasize the travel and adventure opportunities that they had while living and teaching in Taiwan.
 Native English speakers are flocking to Taiwan to teach English, and others are heading there to experience the culture and beauty of the country.
 The neighboring countries are also easy to get to, and Taiwan itself has everything from beaches, to mountains, to beautiful temples for you to explore!
-Taiwan has efficient and easy to use transportation systems that get you where you need to go in a comfortable and clean manner.
+Taiwan has an efficient and easy to use transportation systems that get you where you need to go in a comfortable and clean manner.
 It is also known for its night markets that supply a large variety of foods at a reasonable price.